Ray Allen: Early life

 The third of five children, Allen was born at Castle Air Force Base near Merced, California, the son of Walter Sr. and Flora Allen.
 A military child, he spent time growing up in Saxmundham, Suffolk, England, in Altus, Oklahoma, at Edwards Air Force Base in California, and in Germany.
-After years of traveling and continual moving, his family settled in Dalzell, South Carolina for the next four years, where he would attend high school.
-When he first arrived, the young Allen was often made the odd-man-out, whom kids often picked on, due to the accent acquired during his formative years in Britain.
-Although never completely fitting in with the other kids, Allen's natural athletic gifts, and his obsession with hard work, allowed him to excel in every sport he played.
+After years of traveling and frequent moves, his family settled in Dalzell, South Carolina, for four years, where he would attend high school.
+When he first arrived, the young Allen was often the odd-man-out, picked on by other kids for the accent acquired during his formative years in Britain.
+Allen's athletic gifts and work ethic allowed him to excel in sports.
 When a growth spurt left him with a natural advantage in basketball, he decided to dedicate his free time to becoming the best basketball player he possibly could.

-Fueled by his desire to become the top player on the military base where he lived, Allen practiced at length daily, so long as it did not interfere with his studies.
-By the age of fifteen, he was playing for Hillcrest High School's varsity team, and would eventually lead them to their first state championship game.
-In that game, Allen showed his NBA potential by posting an impressive 25 points, to go along with 12 rebounds, in a blowout victory for Hillcrest Wildcats.
+Fueled by his desire to become the top player on his military base, Allen practiced at length daily, so long as it did not interfere with his studies.
+By the age of fifteen, he was playing for Hillcrest High School's varsity team, and would eventually lead them to their first state championship.
+Allen scored 25 points and notched 12 rebounds in a blowout victory for Hillcrest Wildcats.
 At Hillcrest, he was teammates with future Major League Baseball player Terrell Wade.
-Amid the resulting attention from colleges, especially from the University of Kentucky, Allen ultimately accepted an offer from the University of Connecticut.
+He drew much attention from college recruiters, especially from the University of Kentucky, but ultimately accepted an offer from the University of Connecticut.